-Sue: Shall we watch the next one now?
+Sue: Shall we watch the next one?

 Me: It’s Doctor Who’s 48th birthday today.

-Sue: That was quick!
+Sue: That was quick.

-Me: So, have you recovered from last night’s episode when the Doctor lost and everyone died?
+Me: The seasons are a lot shorter now.
+Anyway, have you recovered from last night’s episode when the Doctor didn’t win and everybody died?

-Sue: Are they really all dead?
+Sue: Are they really dead, though?
+For real?

 Me: What?
 The whole planet?

-Me: He can’t.
+Me: He can’t do that.